Information for parents

 The UWC National Committee of Canada accepts applications from Canadian citizens, Permanent Residents and residents of Canada (minimum 12 months of residency).
-If a student has more than one citizenship, it is important they only apply through one National Committee.
+If a student has more than one citizenship, it is important they only apply through one National Committee and process.
 Students apply to attend one of 17 UWC's around the world.
-As Canada's UWC, Pearson College typically accepts between 20 and 25 Canadians each year.
-About the same number of students from Canada will be awarded places at other UWC schools.
+As Canada's UWC, Pearson College typically accepts about 25 Canadians each year.
+About the same number of students from Canada will be matched with places at other UWC schools.

 It is important that students themselves be motivated about UWC and complete the application individually.
 UWC's educational philosophy is strongly rooted in independent learning and we encourage students to reach out directly to us on matters concerning their application, nomination, and UWC education.
 Attending UWC requires maturity, resilience, and independence.
 The application process is a great way to start demonstrating those qualities.
 You can find out more about the application process here.

 The National Committee works with dedicated and experienced volunteers in regional chapters across the country to select students.
 Students are selected based on merit, promise and potential.
 You can read more about the kind of students we are looking for here.